shyamgupta196/Visualization-Better-With-R/readme.md

 **The Discovery:**
 My first big “aha” moment came when I had to compare numerical data (like response scores) across different groups (like age brackets).
 I found that regular scatter plots overlapped points too much—making it hard to see the data distribution.

-**The Hero (Swarm Plot):**
-A **swarm plot** is useful when you want to display the distribution of a numerical variable across different categories *without losing individual data points*.
-Unlike simple scatter plots, swarm plots arrange points to avoid overlap, helping you see each observation more clearly.

-**When to Use:**
-- You have a moderate number of data points (not too large).
-- You want to see each individual data point by category.
-- You want a more “transparent” view of the distribution than a box or violin plot alone can provide.

 ```{r}
 # 2. Create a swarm plot
 #    - aes(x=feature, y=value): map feature names on x-axis and values on y-axis